GENERAL BUSINESS CONSULTANTS

-SPECIALISTS IN " SYSTEMS" AND MORE-PROFITABLE OPERATIONS - For Distributors, WHOLESALERS, Manufacturers
+For Distributors, WHOLESALERS, Manufacturers

 WORKSHOP SUBJECTS

-- tailor workshop content to participants' needs
+- tailor presentation content to participants' needs

 - avoid technobabble, and explain terms that might be too technical